hanane-issa/python-crash-course/_build/html/_sources/module1/module_1e_notebook-execution.md

 ```

 1. Live Code

   - Easiest option — no setup needed.

   - Just click the “Live Code” button at the top of each exercice notebook page in this book.

-  - This allows you to execute the code cells in the jupyter book.
+  - This allows you to execute the code cells directly in the jupyter book.

 2. Run in Google Colab

   - Just click the “Open in Colab” button at the top of each exercice notebook page in this book.

   - It runs in your browser and saves changes to your Google Drive (if you sign in).

+  - Make sure the required packages are imported.
+We recommend that you run the top most cell in each notebook which will load a setup script for you.

 3. Run on Binder